 Sustainability and Energy Savings

-Data centres are energy-intensive.
-With the data demands ever-increasing, the design of Rack Centre’s Phase 2 facility will target regional industry-leading Power Utilisation Efficiency (PUE) benchmarks and will contribute towards [Sustainable Development Goals] in particular Affordable and Clean Energy, Industry Innovation and Infrastructure and Climate Action.
-Rack Centre is working on various green data centre initiatives to set other benchmarks in the Africa data centre landscape.
+Data centres are energy intensive.
+With the data demands ever-increasing, the design of Rack Centre’s Phase 2 facility will target regional industry-leading Power Utilisation Efficiency (PUE) benchmarks and will contribute towards [Sustainable Development Goals] in particularly, Affordable and Clean Energy, Industry Innovation and Infrastructure and Climate Action.
+Adherence to this can be seen in Rack Centre’s recent achievement of the IFC Edge certification for the Phase 2 build which places Rack Centre as the first data centre to achieve this certification in Europe, Middle East and Africa.